 If you are one of the over 700,000 tax preparers with an IRS PTIN, you are probably familiar with the e-filing process.
 A critical part of this process is safeguarding both the Electronic Filing Identification Number (EFIN) used by you to electronically transmit tax returns to the IRS and other e-filing documents.
+Recently, the IRS released important information on people leaving their tax practice behind.
+Here’s what you should know.

 In the QuickAlert for Tax Professionals dated May 21, 2019, the IRS laid out e-file-related instructions for tax preparers, etc. who are either: